-Even with all the advances in photography people love to see a vintage looking image.
+Even with all the advances in photography, people love to see vintage-looking images.
 There’s something about a photo that looks like it was taken 30 or 40 years ago that gives it a little extra flair.
 Nostalgia is powerful and it can trigger our memories and feelings.
-Young couples are often choosing vintage photography style for their wedding images because they look timeless and glamorous.
+Young couples are often choosing vintage photography styles for their wedding images because they look timeless and glamorous.

 What we are talking about in this article is a modern vintage photography style(or retro style).
 A style of photography that is meant to replicate the look and feel of old images.
 When we say old, we mean at least 20 years old and not more than 100, which we consider antique.

 Knowledge nugget from Wikipedia for those interested in what is a vintage print in photography – A vintage print is the first print that the photographer makes immediately after developing a negative.
 Vintage prints are considered the original piece of art, as it is possible to arbitrarily obtain many copies from the same negative.
 This means that vintage prints are often signed by the photographer.

 Now, when we get acquainted with the term vintage, let’s go to some practical tips on how to achieve a vintage-looking image.

 Decide On the Type of Vintage Photography Style